Why being a member is great for PR3rd August 2018 / All, Blog

 Are you a member of an association, membership body or business organisation?
-If so, did you know your membership could help you secure press coverage, PR opportunities and even more business?
+If so, did you know your PR membership could help you secure press coverage, PR opportunities and even more business?

 My top #prthatpays tip is to make sure your membership body is aware of you, your story, and knows that you are happy to be interviewed by the press or act as a case study.
 Build a relationship with its press office and ask to join its mailing list (if they have one) so you get an email when they put the call out for businesses to interview or put themselves forward to provide comment.
-Don’t forget to follow them on social media especially Twitter where they will also post out PR opportunities and media requests.
+Don’t forget to follow them on social media – especially Twitter, where they will also post PR opportunities and media requests.

-Many of the bigger membership bodies and associations also publish their own reports and are frequently interviewed by the press, so need businesses like yours to provide comment and bring their reports to life.
+Many of the bigger PR membership bodies and associations also publish their own reports and are frequently interviewed by the press, so they need businesses like yours to provide comment and bring their reports to life.

 You don’t just have to take my word for it: